-& Families Services
+Crime Victims & Families Services

 Victim Services

-The North Carolina Innocence Inquiry Commission neutrally investigates post-conviction claims of factual innocence.
+The North Carolina Post-Conviction Review Commission neutrally investigates post-conviction claims of factual innocence.
 The Commission does not represent the convicted person making the claim of innocence, but rather seeks to uncover the complete truth of the original crime.
 Facing the possible discovery of a wrongful conviction, however, can have an immense impact on the victim(s) of the crime and their loved ones.
 The investigation may bring reminders of the pain the crime caused and may lead to feelings of betrayal and confusion around the original conviction.
 The experience of revisiting the crime and engaging with the Commission’s process will be different for every person.
 The victim and their loved ones can decide how much or how little they would like to engage with the Commission process, and resources are available to support those decisions.

 Resources